CBSE Board Exam 2026– Study Guide for Class 10 & Class 12

 10. Plan Last-Minute Revision Wisely

 In the final 2–3 weeks, focus on revision rather than learning new topics.
 Use short notes, key formulas, diagrams, and solved examples for quick review.
-Reattempt tricky questions and previous year papers.
+Reattempt tricky questions and previous year papers, along with practice tests and revision on our LMS to strengthen your preparation.

 Avoid cramming, ensure adequate rest, and maintain a calm mindset.
 Proper last-minute planning maximizes retention and helps you enter the exam hall prepared and stress-free.